yanghongLIU/Machinelearning_for_CRCtranscriptome/README.md

 TCGA-female cohort, TCGA-male cohort, Swedish mixed-gender cohort

 Feature selection: There are three different algorithms used for feature selection: Vita, Boruta and mRMR.
-They were combined to optimize the feature selectio results.
+They were combined to optimize the feature selection results.

 NOTE: